bmuscotty/spdy-client/README.md

 spdy-client
 ===========

+This fork adds the HTTP version negociation in clear (http://tools.ietf.org/html/draft-ietf-httpbis-http2-04#section-3.2)to SPDY.

 With this module, you can create SPDY clients in node.js.
 You can send requests to the SPDY server and add listeners for response or data events.

-You need node-spdy module : https://github.com/indutny/node-spdy
+You need node-spdy module : <fixme: add the https://github.com/indutny/node-spdy

 Usage
 ===========